PANDEMIC SPECIAL! FREE SHIPPING MALAYSIA-WIDE ! GLOBAL SHIPPING NOW AVAILABLE!

 'Complex and powerful...A sophisticated and satisfying novel that explores the ways time reconfigures memory' - Sunday Times

 'Impossible to resist' - Guardian

 'A beautiful, dark and wistful exploration of loss and remembrance that will stay with you long after reading' - Daily Telegraph

 Tan Twan Eng was born in Penang, Malaysia.
 He holds the unique distinction of having both his debut and second novel contend for the Man Booker Prize.
-The Garden of Evening Mists, his second novel, won the Man Asian Literary Prize and the Walter Scott Prize.
+The Garden of Evening Mists, his second novel, won the Man Asian Literary Prize and the Walter Scott Prize, and was made into a major motion picture.
 He divides his time between Kuala Lumpur and Cape Town.